 Professional gamblers have to pay taxes on their income (Winnings).
 In this instance, winnings become the income, while losses become the expenses and are deductible.
 What many punters forget is that Canada has 10 provinces and three different territories.
 Each of these has set gambling regulations and overall income tax rates.
 For instance, if gaming in Quebec, you would face the highest income tax rates in the entire country at 15% for income exceeding 43,790 Canadian dollars going to a maximum of 25.75% for winnings of 106,555 Canadian dollars.
 In Nunavut, the rates drop to a maximum of 11.5% for an income amount of 147,667 Canadian dollars to a low of 4% for amounts reaching 45,414 CAD.
 The tax rates described and listed above are for professional gamblers only.

 Even with tax rates for taxable winnings varying across the board, winnings from the Lottery are not present in your tax-liable wins.
 Unlike poker, Lottery is considered a game of “pure chance.”
 Poker may require specific knowledge and a level of skill to make it through and get multiple wins, thus the tax.
 But, Lottery is dependent on luck.
 You can never know the number combinations on the draw, and therefore, the tax exemption.
 Plus, the only way to improve your chances is through the purchase of more lottery tickets.
 Professional lottery players, in this case, are also exempted from paying taxes on their winnings.

 The threat of paying taxes is a nightmare for many players.
 But, it is difficult to determine whether you are a professional or a recreational gamer.
-If playing to earn an income through casino winnings, you can pay the Canadian government taxes.
+If playing at Canada’s Best Online Casino to earn an income through casino winnings, you can pay the Canadian government taxes.
 Plus, players also get deductibles in the form of losses incurred in the period.
 However, laws are prone to change, and one must keep up to date with new legislation.